 Beckwood offers both standard and custom presses powered by servo-electric actuators.
 Since servo-driven presses use an electricity instead of hydraulics to control ram movement, oil leaks, high energy consumption, and lengthy downtime are a thing of the past.
 Additionally, the roller-screw design within our actuators ensures your actuator will last up to 15x longer traditional ball-screw actuators.

 Variable Frequency Drive (VFD)

 A Variable Frequency Drive (VFD) is a motor controller that allows the frequency and voltage supplied to an electric motor to vary based on the requirements of the press load.
-Beckwood presses with VFD Technology offer dramatically increased energy efficiency when compared to traditional hydraulic systems because the VFD draws energy ‘on demand’ as opposed to the constant demand associated with standard motors.
+Beckwood presses with VFD technology offer dramatically increased energy efficiency when compared to traditional hydraulic systems because the VFD draws energy ‘on demand’.
 This ability to vary the energy output, by rotating the motor only as needed, also greatly reduces noise levels.

 VFD Technology allows the user to monitor pump efficiency directly through the press’ HMI.
 Signs of decreased efficiency and premature pump wear can be detected early, aiding in the prevention of unexpected pump failures and unplanned downtime.
 Beckwood customers have the ability to set their own acceptable pump performance standards, thereafter receiving warning notifications if the pump’s performance falls outside the specified range.

 Beckwood’s Pneumatic Dwell System is an ideal solution for manufacturers looking to save energy during long dwell cycles.
 A small pneumatically-powered hydraulic pump is integrated into the hydraulic circuit, allowing the primary electric motor and pump to be ‘turned off’ during the dwell cycle.
 This minimizes electrical power consumption and reduces operating noise.